 The Company cannot guarantee that it will be able to reduce the potential effects on results of any deterioration in the conditions in these regional rental markets.
-However, it believes that the regions referred to above are recognised logistics areas that meet the needs of its tenants.
+However, it believes that the regions referred to above are recognised logistics areas, that meet the needs of its tenants and in a general context of low vacancy rates (3.8% nationally).